Talin-Saini/Face-Segmentation/README.md

 ## Overview

 Face segmentation is a pixel-wise classification task where each pixel is labeled as **face** or **background**.
-This project compares a classical encoder–decoder network (**U-Net**) with a modern semantic segmentation model (**DeepLabV3**) for accurate face region segmentation in portrait images.
+This project compares a classical encoder–decoder segmentation network (**U-Net**) with a modern semantic segmentation model (**DeepLabV3**) for accurate face region segmentation in portrait images.

-Mask annotations provided in **RLE format** are decoded on-the-fly inside the notebooks to generate binary segmentation masks.
+Ground truth masks are provided in **RLE format** and are decoded on-the-fly inside the notebooks to generate binary segmentation masks.

 ---